freynad/YaleSQLTest/README.md

 # YaleSQLTest
 SQL Test for applying to position at Yale

-Please open "SQL Scripts, Yale Interview.txt" file
+Please click "View Code" and open or download "SQL Scripts, Yale Interview.txt"